imanolrio/floppy-music/README.md

 [Readme file in working progress]

 This is an Star-Wars-inspired model created to make music by using two old floppy drives.
 A LED strip has also been added.
+To control the floppy drives, I deeply customized and integrated the [Moppy project](https://github.com/SammyIAm/Moppy2), and I used the [Adafruit 2801](https://github.com/adafruit/Adafruit-WS2801-Library) library to control the LED strip.

 ![Model image](/image/01_floppy_music_model.jpg)